 During the Classic period (250-900 A.D.), Huehuetenango was part of the Mam Kingdom, which ruled most of the western highlands until the Quichés forced them out in 1525.
 This region has a background of liberalism and rebellion.
 It proclaimed its independence before it became an official matter, took part in the 1870 uprisings and contributed to the dictatorship of then president Manuel Estrada Cabrera.

 Huehuetenango was first created as a department of “The Heights State” and it remained like that from 1839 to 1877 when it became an independent department as it is now days.
 Huehuetenango means city of old people or city of the trees, but before the Spanish conquest it went by the name Xinabajul that in mam means city among ravines.
 The name was changed by the Tlaxcaltecas, Mexican natives that accompanied the Spanish during the conquest.

 City of Huehuetenango

 This archaeological site is located 5 min away from Huehuetenango city.
-Zaculeu used to be the capital city of the Mam Kingdom.
+Zaculeu means White Land, and it used to be the capital city of the Mam Kingdom.
 It consists of a series of plazas, stepped pyramids, temples and the ballgame court.
 Today we know that this once flourishing Maya town kept close commercial contact with Nebaj and Kaminal Juyú.
 Its artisans used to carve small Jade figurines.

 This Maya-Mam village sits on top of the Cuchumatanes range, 50 km from Huehuetenango.
 Its inhabitants still use the 260-day Mayan calendar.